 Optional Redemption.
-The Series H Bonds will not be subject to redemption prior to their stated maturity dates.
-The Series I Bonds and the Series J Bonds will be subject to redemption prior to their stated maturity dates on or after December 1, 2026 at the option of the Commonwealth from any monies legally available therefor, in whole or in part at any time, by lot, at 100% of the principal amount thereof, plus accrued interest to the redemption date.
+The 2017 Series A Bonds are subject to redemption prior to maturity at the option of the Commonwealth, in whole or in part at any time on or after August 1, 2018 at a redemption price equal to 100% of the principal amount of the 2017 Series A Bonds being redeemed, together with accrued and unpaid interest to the date fixed for redemption.